Decision Tree Review

 Random forests are ensembles of decision trees (similar to the bagging example from above).
 Ensembles of decision trees work best when they find different patterns in the data.
 However, bagging tends to create trees that pick up the same pattern.

-Random forests get around this correlation between trees by not only using bootstrapped samples, but also uses subsets of variables for each split and unpruned decision trees in each ensemble.
+Random forests get around this correlation between trees by not only using bootstrapped samples, but also uses subsets of variables for each split and unpruned decision trees.
 For these unpruned trees, with a classification target it goes all the way until each unique observation is left in its own leaf.
 With regression trees the unpruned trees will continue until 5 observations are left per leaf.
 The results from all of these trees are ensembled together into one voting system.
 There are many choices of parameters to tune:

 1. Number of trees in the ensemble